Acadian Black Beans and Rice is an updated version of the red beans and rice classic. Made with a variety of spices popular in Cajun country.

 Thick accents, unmistakable music and food traditions, that are uniquely Cajun, belong to America as one of it’s most colorful regions.

 Spices like cayenne pepper, paprika and chili powder along with garlic and bell pepper make up part of the delicious Cajun flavors.

 Different spices, flavors, and measurements make for some delicious meals.

 And … Acadian Black Beans and Rice is done in under 30 minutes.
 So easy.
 So fast.
 So tasty.

 This is a big batch so you might be able to take advantage of leftovers for lunch also.

 If you wanted to serve Acadian Black Beans and Rice as a side Cauliflower Po Boy Sandwich would be a fantastic main dish.
 Take a peek!

 What are some other classic Acadian Recipes?

-- Beignets are must have when you visit Louisiana.
-Fried fritters balls sprinkles with powdered sugar.
+Beignets are must have when you visit Louisiana.
+Fried fritters balls sprinkled with powdered sugar.

-- Beets are grown in many areas of the state and canning pickled beets is popular because it’s a great way to preserve the beautiful red vegetable to last the whole year.
+Beets are grown in many areas of the state and canning pickled beets are popular because it’s a great way to preserve the beautiful red vegetable to last the whole year.